garfieldnate/garfieldnate.github.io/GOTCHA.md

 ## Lazy Errors

 When running your site in dev mode, pages are generated lazily.
 If you have a syntax issue in one of your pages, you won't find out about it until you navigate to that page.
-You must generate the entire site to find all errors.
+You must generate the entire site via `yarn run build` to find all errors.

 ## Including `.DS_Store`